Notre-Dame fire: Reconstruction

 French prime minister Édouard Philippe announced an architectural design competition for a new spire "adapted to the techniques and the challenges of our era."
 The spire replacement project gathered a variety of designs and some controversy, particularly its legal exemption from environmental and heritage rules.
 After the design competition was announced, the French Senate amended the government's proposed restoration bill to require the roof to be restored to how it was before the fire.
-The National Assembly rejected this amendment, and on 16 July 2019, 95 days after the fire that destroyed the cathedral's roof and central spire, the law that governs the restoration of the cathedral was finally approved by the Parliament.
-It recognises its UNESCO World Heritage Site status and the need to respect existing international charters and practices, to "preserve the historic, artistic and architectural history of the monument", and to limit any derogations to the existing heritage, planning, environmental and construction codes to a minimum.
+The National Assembly rejected this amendment, and on 16 July 2019, 95 days after the fire, the law that governed the restoration of the cathedral was approved by the Parliament.
+It recognised its UNESCO World Heritage Site status and the need to respect existing international charters and practices, to "preserve the historic, artistic and architectural history of the monument", and to limit any derogations to the existing heritage, planning, environmental and construction codes to a minimum.
 It left the architectural form of the reconstruction and the spire design undetermined.
-In doing so the authenticity associated with the destroyed construction may be restored, but it conversely undermined Viollet-le-Duc's originally more creative approach.

-In 2020, Jean-Louis Georgelin, a retired high-ranking French general, was appointed to oversee the cathedral's reconstruction; he died on 18 August 2023.
+Jean-Louis Georgelin, a retired high-ranking French general, was appointed in 2020 to oversee the cathedral's reconstruction; he died on 18 August 2023, and was succeeded by civil servant Philippe Jost.
 On 15 April 2020, Germany offered to restore "some of the large clerestory windows located far above eye level" with three expert tradesmen who specialize in rebuilding cathedrals.
 Monika Grütters, Germany's Commissioner for Culture, was quoted as saying "her country would shoulder the costs".

+The ongoing status of the restoration was posted regularly by the organisation Friends of Notre-Dame de Paris.

-On 15 April 2022, French president Emmanuel Macron visited the cathedral as the country marked the third anniversary of the fire.
-Macron toured the site where works are being carried out to restore the iconic landmark and spoke to those undertaking the project about their progress so far.
+Macron visited the cathedral on 15 April 2022, the third anniversary of the fire.
+Macron toured the site where work was being carried out to restore the landmark and spoke to those undertaking the project about their progress.
 In the spring of 2022, eight workshops of master glassmakers and locksmiths, selected across France, began the process of cleaning and restoration of the cathedral's stained glass windows.
 The Cologne Cathedral workshop from Germany joined the effort by restoring four of the stained glass windows.
 Macron led a video unveiling of the reconstructed building on 29 November 2024, a week ahead of the planned reopening on 7 December 2024.